MalihehBayat/Practicing-Data-Science-with-Books/Python for Data Analysis/ReadMe.md

-Python for Data Analysis ,writen by Wes McKinney, Published by OREILLY 2012
+# Python for Data Analysis
+### Writen by Wes McKinney, Published by OREILLY 2012